-The Liquidity Risk policy also includes a liquidity contingency funding plan in which available funding sources are analysed depending on the severity of the events that can drive the Company to a shortage of liquidity breaching the limits imposed in the liquidity indicators.
+The Liquidity Risk Policy also includes a liquidity contingency funding plan in which available funding sources are analysed depending on the severity of the events that can drive BBAB to a shortage of liquidity breaching the limits imposed in the liquidity indicators.

-5.3 Liquidity metrics per 31 December 2018
+5.3 Liquidity metrics per 31 December 2019

-As of the end of December 2018, as shown in Table 5.1, the Financial Group had a LCR of 324%, above the minimum LCR requirement of 100% as established in the CRR for 2018.
+As of the end of December 2019, as shown in Table 5.1, the Financial Group had a LCR of 361%, above the minimum LCR requirement of 100% as established in the CRR for 2019.